JoeWroe/mars-rover/README.md

 ```

 **User Story 4:**
-*A rover’s position and location is represented by a combination of x and y co-ordinates and a letter representing one of the four cardinal compass points.*
+*A rover’s position and location is represented by a combination of x and y co-ordinates and a letter representing one of the four cardinal compass points.* :heavy_check_mark:
 ```
 As a NASA controller,
 So that I know the position and location of a rover,